richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Render the Markdown cell by clicking the checkmark in the upper-right controls.

-Click "+ Code" and paste the following code into the new cell:
+Click ""+ Code"" and paste the following code into the new cell:

 ```python
 import os